Zikora Akanegbu is a social impact leader and Urban Planning student at Cornell University who is drawn to work at the point of access.

 Zikora’s professional experiences and research interests are guided by a clear and consistent commitment to expanding access to education and employment, which are often seen as the cornerstones of community life.
 Today as both are being reshaped and, in some cases, dismantled altogether, it is more important than ever to examine these interconnected sectors.
 This is why she is drawn to work at the point of access.
 Professionally, Zikora strives to support programs that ensure that access to education and employment is not just a concept, but a reality for individuals and communities.
+Zikora has served as a Youth Advisor to the Making Caring Common Initiative at the Harvard Graduate School of Education.
+As the founder and president of the Homelessness Action Project at Cornell, she mobilizes students to support individuals experiencing homelessness.

 826DC: Educational Programming Intern